gc-da11yn/gc-da11yn.github.io/src/pages/en/pdf-accessibility-checklist.md

 ## Introduction

-The purpose of the PDF Accessibility Checklist is to support Employment and Social Development Canada (<abbr>ESDC</abbr>) PDF document developers ensure that accessibility compliance meets the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) standards.
+The purpose of the PDF Accessibility Checklist is to support Employment and Social Development Canada (<abbr>ESDC</abbr>) PDF document developers ensure that accessibility compliance meets the [Web Content Accessibility Guidelines (<abbr>WCAG</abbr>) 2.1](https://www.w3.org/TR/WCAG21/) standards.
 Please note that the checklist only contains WCAG criteria that are related to the most common errors identified in PDF documents.

 We established a list of tools and resources to help developers verify their document accessibility, as well as the PDF Accessibility Checklist that identifies 27 success criteria that are pertinent to PDFs.